How to Image Windows Server 2012 (R2) to New Hard Drive

-Windows Server 2012 is mostly used by small to medium business company administers and IT experts in large companies as well as some individual fans.
+Windows Server 2012 is mostly used by small to medium business company administrators and IT experts in large companies as well as some individual fans.
 Therefore, server 2012 contains not only personal documents and files but also, more importantly, the significant information and commercial data of clients.
 Thus, to image Windows Server 2012 to new hard drive or to network drive or other storage devices is extremely urgent.

-When you image Windows Server 2012 (R2), mostly, you are doing a system backup of that computer, which includes system state, settings, and all the important applications in server 2012.
-Once you have regular images of Server 2012, you will not be flurried if you encounter virus attack, accidental system crash, or computer fails.
+When you image Windows Server 2012 (R2), mostly, you are doing a system backup of that computer, which includes the system state, settings, and all the important applications in Server 2012.
+Once you have regular images of Server 2012, you will not be flurried if you encounter a virus attack, accidental system crash, or computer failure.

-In which, system state consists of Active Directory, System volume(if it is a domain controller), Certificate Services(certification authority only), Cluster Database(cluster node only), Boot Files, The Registry, Performance counter configuration information, and Component Services Class registration database.
+In which, the system state consists of Active Directory, System volume(if it is a domain controller), Certificate Services(certification authority only), Cluster Database(cluster node only), Boot Files, The Registry, Performance counter configuration information, and Component Services Class registration database.
 If an unfortunate accident occurs, you can reduce server downtime and ensure business continuity using Windows Server 2012 system image.

 Create Windows Server 2012 image backup using Windows Server Backup

 The first solution that comes into your mind might be a built-in backup tool in Windows Server 2012, Windows Server Backup.
 Well, there is no ready-made backup function in Server 2012, so you need to add it first.
-To get start, you’ll first need to install Windows Backup Role using the Add Roles and Features Wizard in Windows Server 2012.
+To get started, you’ll first need to install Windows Backup Role using the Add Roles and Features Wizard in Windows Server 2012.

-Once added, open Server Manager and click on the Tools menu, select Windows Server Backup and install it.
-Then go “Local Backup”-> “Backup Schedule” (backup once is available)-> “Select Backup Configuration”-> “Specify Backup Time” (once a day, more than once a day)-> “Specify Destination Type” - > “Confirmation”.
+Once added, open Server Manager, click on the Tools menu, select Windows Server Backup, and install it.
+Then go to "Local Backup"-> "Backup Schedule" (backup once is available)-> "Select Backup Configuration"-> "Specify Backup Time" (once a day, more than once a day)-> "Specify Destination Type" - > "Confirmation."

 After setting the personal configurations, you can start to backup.
 Please note that if you choose "back up to a shared network folder", you have to input the location and offer administrator information when necessary.